baroxx/rhel8-openstack-ansible/README.md

-# rhel8-openstack-ansible
+# RHEL8 OpenStack Ansible

-This project provides roles to setup a OpenStack cluster with the services listed below:
+This project uses Ansible to setup an OpenStack cluster with the services listed below.

 - Core services